 CB2 receptors are located mainly in the human and animal immune systems.
 Albeit cannabinoids all have similar structures, they display a wide sort of actions at each of the separate receptor sites.

-However, scientists are finding out that, overall, CBD has very little effect on CB2 and CB1 receptors, which probably explains why it doesn’t have the same high effects as THC, the compound that positively controls the CB1 receptor.
+However, scientists are finding out that, overall, broad spectrum CBD oil has very little effect on CB2 and CB1 receptors, which probably explains why it doesn’t have the same high effects as THC, the compound that positively controls the CB1 receptor.
 That’s why most cannabis grown for recreational purposes are typically very low in CBD and high in THC.

 THC also comes with a long list of health benefits, but the clinical use of this marijuana compound is mostly limited by its unwanted psychoactive side effects in consumers.
 For this very reason, interest in non-intoxicating phytocannabinoids, such as CBN and CBD, has increased in recent years.
 In fact, CBD is being used in combination with THC for more favorable effects.

-The Different Types Of CBD Oil Products
+The Different Types Of Broad Spectrum CBD Oil Products

 As the CBD market continues to grow, more and more different CBD products are being sold online or in your local health food stores.
 Recently CVS and Walgreens announced that they would begin to sell CBD products in their stores.
 You will find many different types of CBD products and each one is used in a different way.
 The most common forms of CBD products available consist of the following.